 Printing road map team

-SAVE THE DATE Holland High Tech EVENT 2023
+Register now!
+Holland High Tech EVENT 2023 (Dutch only)

 For the Netherlands, innovation is essential.
 We are working on smart technologies to address major societal challenges: Dutch solutions to global issues.
 Through technological innovation and with our unique knowledge, we as a country are acting to ensure security of work and income in the future.
 Holland High Tech increases the impact of innovation.
 Find out more about our themes and our (key) technologies.